saimj7/awesome-electric-vehicles/README.md

 ### Electric Charging Stations

 Nothing much to say here, a charging station is a McDonald's for EVs.
 However, what are the revolutionary advancements?
-I would say the legendary OppCharge/Opportunity Chargine!
+I would say the legendary OppCharge/Opportunity Charging!

 [**:battery: OppCharge**](https://www.oppcharge.org/) &nbsp; [**:battery: Heliox Fast Charging**](https://www.greencarcongress.com/2016/11/20161109-heliox.html) &nbsp;